OpenVoiceOS/community-docs/docs/translate_server.md

 # OpenVoiceOS Translate Server

-Turn any OVOS Language plugin into a micro service!
+Turn any OVOS Language plugin into a microservice!

 Use with OpenVoiceOS [companion plugin](https://github.com/OpenVoiceOS/ovos-translate-server-plugin)